HearingHealthApp/Ruben/planning/project_plan.md

 2. As a non-registered user I want to still be able to browse the forum and current posts so that I would not have to create an account to receive help through previously answered questions.

-3. As a person with tinnitus, I want to be able to interact on other posts made by other users that also have tinnitus so that I can better cope with my situation based on other people’s experiences.
+3. As a person with a hearing related medical conditon, I want to be able to interact on other posts made by other users that also have the same medical condition so that I can better adjust with my situation based on other people’s experiences.

 4. As a registered user I want to have the option to create anonymous posts so that I do not have to worry about giving identifying information to other users within the forum.